FourteenBrush/MathExpressionParser/README.md

 A lightweight Java library for parsing and evaluating mathematical expressions.

-This algorithm works with a linked list of calculations that is created from the input string.
-The calculations are then evaluated with order of operations.

 ## Dependency

 There is both a Maven and Gradle dependency, which work with JitPack.
 In order to use them, replace `Tag` with the appropriate version which you can find on the